justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ```
 ### Vial?

-My previous keyboard came with vial, and it was immensely helpful to be able to play around with different key layouts and tweaks without having to compile and flash for every small change.
+My previous keyboard came with [Vial](https://get.vial.today/), and it was immensely helpful to be able to play around with different key layouts and tweaks without having to compile and flash for every small change.
 Since I had my 36 key layout dialled in (or so I thought, more on that later), I thought that having a relatively stable layout in QMK would be sufficient.

 And then I actually went through the process of compiling/flashing firmware, and I immediately wanted vial back!